devprakashdp2021/Imperial-Mess/README.md

 2. Add an .env file into the backend directory
 3. Install all the dependencies by runnig "npm i"
 4. Start the backend server by runnig "nodemon index.js"
-5. Start the frontend by running "npm satrt"
+5. Start the frontend by running "npm start" after installing running "npm i" in the frontend directory.

 **.env file structure**